-Strategic Objective 5.4: Adaptation to climate change

-The province is able to effectively anticipate, respond to and mitigate the effects of climate change.
+Strategic Objective 5.4: Mitigation and Adaptation to climate change The province is able to effectively anticipate, respond to and mitigate the effects of climate change.

 At the national level, climate change policy and planning is directed by the National Climate Change Response White Paper (2011), National Communications reports under the UNFCCC, the national Greenhouse Gas inventory project and the Long Term Mitigation Scenarios (LTMS) study.
-The province's response to climate change needs to address both mitigation and adaptation responses to climate change.
-KZN has a newly established Climate Change and Sustainable Development Council, which is tasked with shaping provincial government policy on climate change.
+KZN Province has a newly established Climate Change & Sustainable Development Council which is tasked with shaping provincial government policy on climate change.
+The Council is also tasked with Monitoring the KwaZulu-Natal Climate Change and Sustainable Development Response Strategy to Climate Change to address the needs for both mitigation and adaptation responses to climate change.